jclouds/legacy-jclouds/documentation/devguides/contributing-to-jclouds.markdown

 #### Adding new operations to an existing provider

 *  You will need to add http markup in `providerName`AsyncClient and its respective unit test to create a new service
-    * Note that `providerName`Client must mirror method signatures in `providerName`AsyncClient except the return val is not a Future
+   -  Note that `providerName`Client must mirror method signatures in `providerName`AsyncClient except the return val is not a Future
 *  Here's advise for coding new methods that need http bodies parsed
-    * create a method with the appropriate markup in `providerName`AsyncClient; have it return ListenableFuture*<String*> as a returnVal.
+   *  create a method with the appropriate markup in `providerName`AsyncClient; have it return ListenableFuture*&lt;String*&gt; as a returnVal.
    *  create the identical method in  `providerName`Client but have it return a String and don't add any annotations.
    *  create a test method in `providerName`AsyncClientTest, and make sure this passes.
    *  create a test method in `providerName`ClientLiveTest and capture the resultant string to stdout or stderr.
    *  save that output to a file under test/resources related to the name
    *  create a domain object under the domain package related to this output
    *  create a parser that subclasses `ParseJson`, if json or `ParseSax.HandlerWithResult, if xml
-      * ex ParseContainerListFromJsonResponse
+      -  ex ParseContainerListFromJsonResponse
-      * ex AccountNameEnumerationResultsHandler
+      -  ex AccountNameEnumerationResultsHandler
    * create a test that subclasses `BaseHandlerTest`
-      * ex ParseContainerListFromJsonResponseTest
+      -  ex ParseContainerListFromJsonResponseTest
-      * ex AccountNameEnumerationResultsHandlerTest
+      - ex AccountNameEnumerationResultsHandlerTest
    *  when this works
       *  change the returnVal of the methods in `providerName`AsyncClient and `providerName`Client appropriately
       *  add an annotation linking the parser to the result, @XMLResponseParser for xml and  @ResponseParser for anything else
       *  validate/correct `providerName`AsyncClientTest
    *  now check your `providerName`ClientLiveTest to ensure the value indeed comes back as expected from the service.

 #### Multiple API versions and dialects